Dhrumil95/CS442/NI_UI/README.txt

 ===============================================================================
 ===============================================================================
-*				  PROJECT DETAILS:			      *
+				  PROJECT DETAILS:
 ===============================================================================
 ===============================================================================
--> Neighborhood Informant project made in CS 442 by Aiwan Hazari, Jay Patel, Dhrumil Patel, and Deven Patel
+-> Neighborhood Informant project made in CS 442 by Aiwan Hazari, Jay Patel, Dhrumil Patel, and Deven Patel in Spring 2017
 -> Implements the use of Java, JxBrowser, HTML, Javascript, Google Maps API, Firebase

 ===============================================================================
 ===============================================================================
-*				    REQUIREMENTS:			      *
+				    REQUIREMENTS:
 ===============================================================================
 ===============================================================================
 -> Assimilate absolute paths accordingly (in java classes) -> JxBrowser must be downloaded for some interface functionality
-  * Must acquire a license (for academic and open source purposes, this is free) -> Jar files must be (in /test/  and
+  * Must acquire a license
+-> Jar files must be (in /test/  and
 /test/jxbrowser-6.12-cross-desktop-win_mac_linux/lib/  folders) built onto path before compilation: